How I walked again.

 Goals also help to align our focus and promote a sense of clarity.
 Tony Robbins quoted, Clarity is Power.
-I was fortunate that I have learned and certified as the Law of Attraction (LOA) facilitator by the author himself, Michael Losier in 2013.
+I was fortunate that I learned and was certified as the Law of Attraction (LOA) facilitator by the author himself, Michael Losier in 2013.
 That helped me to focus on what I want instead of what I don’t want.
-In Law of Attraction, it states that everyone attracts to themself, their life and business, whatever they give their attention, energy and focus to, whether Negative or Positive.
+In Law of Attraction, it states that everyone attracts to themself, their life and business, whatever they give their attention, energy, and focus to, whether Negative or Positive.

-One of the tools of deliberate use of Law of Attractions is to celebrate the closeness of your Goals.
+One of the tools of deliberate use of the Law of Attractions is to celebrate the closeness of your Goals.
 Which I did, and I make sure I celebrate whenever there is an improvement in me.

-Taking this opportunity to send thanks and my gratitude to my wife, parents, my daughter and my son, my sister and brother-in-law, all my family, my friends, physiotherapists who attended to me, BNI members and leaders, those who visited me during my stay in hospital and being there for me throughout the process of recovery!
+Taking this opportunity to send thanks and my gratitude to my wife, parents, my daughter and my son, my sister, and brother-in-law, all my family, my friends, physiotherapists who attended to me, BNI members and leaders, those who visited me during my stay in hospital and being there for me throughout the process of recovery!
 I could not have recovered so quickly without all of you.

 p.s.
-I was the one who drove my wife to hospital to deliver our son in September that same year.
+I was the one who drove my wife to the hospital to deliver our son in September that same year.